Almost two years ago now I was given a book of photography from the 70’s called Souvenirs.

 I must confess, dear reader, that I was underwhelmed.

-On the closer look, the book stand out from your standard kitsch and sentimental garbage.
+On the closer look, the book stood out from your standard kitsch and sentimental garbage.
 The women in these images seemed unfeasibly young; lean and barely pubescent, depicted in various sexually suggestive poses and scenarios.
 Some compositions were mimicking classical art (the reason my dad thought the book might be useful for a painter) where as others had a snap shot like feel to them, appearing sinister and almost voyeuristic.

 I was not aware of it at the time but the esteemed photographer whose work I was studying with growing distain had just taken his own life following accusations of sexual abuse and rape from women he photographed, some as young as 13 when the abuse was alleged to have happened.
 What I saw was enough for me to bury this book at the bottom of my wardrobe in disgust.
 It took me some time to put a name in the face, but once I was aware who had taken these seedy snaps, I was further convinced this was not something I would like to look up to for inspiration regarding aesthetics, photography or anything.